COP4331-Group20-Sum2021/ContactManager/LAMPAPI/API-README.md

     "id": 0
 }
 ```
- - `firstname` is the firstname of the contact
+- `firstname` should be the firstname of the contact
- - `lastname`is the last name of the contact
+- `lastname`should be the last name of the contact
- - `phone` is the phone number of the contact
+- `phone` should be the phone number of the contact
- - `email` is the email of the contact
+- `email` should be the email of the contact
- - `description` is the description for the contact
+- `description` should be the description for the contact
- - `id` is the id of the contact record, and is a number.
+- `id` should be the id of the contact record, and is a number.

 ## Output:
 ```json